aebergl/MatSurv/README.md

 * `TimeMin`: Scalar defining minimum valid time point.
 Subjects with time values below this will be removed. (default: 0)

-* `TimeMAx`: Scalar value defining right censoring time.
+* `TimeMax`: Scalar value defining right censoring time.
 Subjects with `TimeVar` > `TimeMax` will be set to `TimeMax` and considered as censored.
   (default: [])